What To Do When It Seems Like Your Life Is In Shambles

 Avoiding social media

-While technological advancements continue to make communication and healthcare more widespread, frequent use of social media can lead to comparing your progress to others and the absorption of harmful content.
+While technological advancements continue to make communication and healthcare more accessible, frequent use of social media can lead to comparing your progress to others and the absorption of harmful content.
 Avoiding social media can help keep you focused on your personal goals.

 “Decluttering” one area of your life at a time